 Most CPUs designed for portable applications consume negligible power when their input clock is stopped.
 Some CPUs draw too much power to be left powered when the system is in suspend mode, yet it is still desirable to obtain the rapid start-up available only through copying CPU context into DRAM and keeping DRAM alive.
-Therefore, the 82C465MV CPU interface provides a zero-volt suspend option.
+Therefore, the 82C465MV CPU interface provides a zero-volt Suspend option.

-Setting bit ADh[5] = 1 enables zero-volt CPU suspend.
+Setting SYSCFG ADh[5] = 1 enables zero-volt CPU Suspend.
 When set, the 82C465MV will condition its outputs during suspend assuming that the CPU has been powered down completely.
-The affected 82C465MV output signals are listed in the "Pin

-Description" section of this document.
-Signals that would normally be maintained high to the CPU while in suspend mode are instead tri-stated.
+The affected 82C465MV output signals are listed in Section 3.6, "Pin Signal Characteristics" on page 16.
+Signals that would normally be maintained high to the CPU while in Suspend mode are instead tristated.

-This feature is generally used in conjunction with a feature on the SRESET pin which, in this case, is used as the general-purpose CPU reset (not as a software reset).
-By setting bit ADh[3] = 1, the SRESET signal will toggle on resume from suspend to reset a CPU that has been powered-down.
+This feature is generally used in conjunction with a feature on the SRESET pin which, in this case, is used as the generalpurpose CPU reset (not as a software reset).
+By setting SYSCFG ADh[3] = 1, the SRESET signal will toggle on resume from Suspend to reset a CPU that has been powered-down.
 Refer to the "Special CPU Interface Support" section of this document for more information.

-Note also that when bit ADh[5] = 1, CPURST will always be generated upon resuming.
+Note also that when SYSCFG ADh[5] = 1, CPURST will always be generated upon resuming.